kazcfz/Copy-n-Paste/README.md

 3. Enable 'Developer mode'
 4. Select 'Load unpacked'
 5. Select the extracted extension folder
 <br><br>

-## Usage
-1. Take a screenshot, or copy an image online
-2. Select the file input element in a webpage
-3. Select the previewed screenshot, or '+ Upload Image' to choose from storage, or drag a file over
-<br><br>

 ## Bugs and Feature requests